Hormone Replacement News – FDA update

 This is particularly relevant as we move through our fifties, sixties and beyond.
 With age, circulation to smaller tissues declines and collagen production slows.
 These changes contribute to common conditions such as osteoarthritis, tendon injuries and degenerative disc problems.
 The body still knows how to repair itself, but sometimes it benefits from additional support.

 By stimulating micro-circulation and supporting the activity of repair cells, light therapy can help create a healthier environment for connective tissues.
-In a broader wellness
+In a broader wellness plan, it becomes one of the non-invasive tools that may help maintain joint health and mobility over time.

 In clinical practice, Class 3B lasers are among the most widely studied forms of therapeutic laser.
 They deliver light energy without producing heat, allowing the tissue to absorb the precise photonic dose needed to stimulate healing while maintaining an excellent safety profile.